Relative Error Calculator

 The main advantage of the relative error is that, since it can only take values between 0-100%, it's easy to evaluate whether an error is big or small.
 It's much more challenging to determine whether a specific absolute error is of sufficient accuracy.
 For example, let's imagine you take measurements of weight with an absolute error of 1 kg:

 - If you are weighing apples in a grocery store, and you are planning on buying 2 kg of apples, an absolute error of 1 kg can result in buying up to 50% more or less than you need.
-You wouldn't want to use such scales in the store, would you?
+You wouldn't want to use such scales in a store, would you?

 - When you weigh yourself at home, a 1 kg error makes a substantial difference - after all, you'd like to know whether you weigh 75 or 76 kg.
 Nevertheless, this error feels more acceptable than in the case of apples.